BrahimChatri/task-manager/README.md

 # Task Manager - Python Learning Project

 ## 🚀 About the Project
 This is a **Task Manager** project built as part of my learning journey in Python.
 The goal is to enhance my skills in **OOP, decorators, file handling, authentication**, and other advanced Python concepts.
+Also part of Roadmap.sh project https://roadmap.sh/projects/task-tracker

 The project will be developed in **two versions**:
 1. **CLI Version** (First Phase) - A command-line interface for managing tasks.